MicrosoftDocs/defender-docs/defender-endpoint/mac-whatsnew.md

 - Antivirus [exclusions now support wildcards](mac-exclusions.md#supported-exclusion-types)
 - Added the ability to trigger antivirus scans from the macOS contextual menu.
 You can now right-click a file or a folder in Finder and select **Scan with Microsoft Defender for Endpoint**.
 - In-place product downgrades are now explicitly disallowed by the installer.
 If you need to downgrade, first uninstall the existing version and reconfigure your device.
-- Other performance improvements & bug fixes
+- Other performance improvements & Product improvements